 Artist: El Greco

-Domenikos Theotokopoulos, known as El Greco (1541 – April 1614) was a painter, sculptor, and architect of the Spanish Renaissance.
-Today considered one of the greatest artists of the Spanish school, El Greco was born in Crete, a Greek island then under Venetian control.
-Little is known of his youth, though El Greco's early works demonstrate that he worked within the conservative tradition of Byzantine icon painting before exposure to Venetian High Renaissance art broadened his stylistic approach.
-His workshop turned out a great many replicas of his paintings, but his work was so personal that his influence was slight, his only followers of note being his son Jorge Manuel Theotokopoulos and Luis Tristan.
+El Greco (1541 – April 1614) was a painter, sculptor, and architect of the Spanish Renaissance.
+Today considered one of the greatest artists of the Spanish school El Greco (the Greek) was actually born in Crete, a Greek island under Venetian control.
+The artist always acknowledged this origin, signing his works with his given name, Domenikos Theotokopoulus, in Greek characters.
+Interest in his art revived at the end of the 19th century and with the development of Expressionism in the 20th century he came into his own.
 The strangeness of his art has inspired various theories, for example that he was mad or suffered from astigmatism, but his rapturous paintings make complete sense as an expression of the religious fervor of his adopted country.
-Interest in his art revived at the end of the 19th century and with the development of Expressionism in the 20th century he came into his own.